epiekarc/EricOfAll/README.md

 # Casper

+## Forked from the official Casper theme for Ghost for EricOfAll.com.
+Official Casper is still set as upstream.

+### Changes made:
+- Added Disqus comments script to post.hbs
+- Added Strava and commented out Lightwidget for IG in index.hbs
+- Contact form embedded in contact page through the Ghost Admin panel

+---

 The default theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Casper!
 If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.

 &nbsp;